 Examples: Insurance Age, Airfinance Journal, Construction Enquirer

-If you have questions about the categorization of a specific publisher or the Vable taxonomies in general, please contact us via email@example.com or the Intercom pop-up within the Vable platform.
+If you have questions about the categorization of a specific publisher or the Vable taxonomies in general, please contact us via firstname.lastname@example.org or the chat icon within the Vable platform.